 The Texans and United Airlines hosted members of the HTTC for a special aviation career day at Houston’s George Bush Intercontinental Airport.

 The Texans hosted a pizza party and celebration at the Stafford Boys & Girls Club for youth who participated in the YMCA versus BGCGH Challenge at halftime of the Texans Care game presented by Chevron.
 Texans center/guard Greg Mancz, tackle Kendall Lamm, and guard Chad Slade joined for pizza and played basketball and volleyball with the kids.

-The Texans and Comcast hosted a digital literacy workshop for families of the BGCGH.
-A Comcast representative shared information on low-cost options for in-home internet and safety, and cornerback Aaron Colvin spoke about the importance of technology and education.
-Comcast made a $5,000 donation to the BGCGH and surprised the 50 families in attendance with tickets to a Texans game.
+The Texans and Comcast hosted a digital-literacy workshop for families at the Holthouse Boys & Girls Club.
+A Comcast representative shared information on low-cost options for in-home internet, and quarterback Joe Webb III spoke about the key role technology has played in his life.
+Comcast made a $5,000 donation to the BGCGH and surprised the families in attendance with tickets to a Texans game.

 The BGCGH annual gala, the Great Futures Dinner, raises money for the 23 Boys & Girls Clubs throughout Greater Houston and the more than 20,000 at-risk youth served through their after-school and summer programs.
 The Texans donated silent-auction items and secured Super Bowl LIII tickets for the live auction, which raised $15,000 for the cause.